About our puppies

 If you’re hoping to partner with a Guide Dog, you must:

 - be able to meet the dog’s health and welfare needs

 - be competent in the use of and reliant on, a primary mobility aid (like a long cane)

 - have workload/travel requirements which will ensure the Guide Dog is mentally and physically satisfied and has the opportunity to maintain his or her learned skills

 - provide circumstances which ensure the dog is happy and content socially while off duty

 The average working life of a Guide Dog is eight to nine years.
-They are generally placed into partnership with a person with blindness or a vision impairment by the age of two and retired before the age of 11 years.
+They are generally placed into partnership with a person with blindness or low vision by the age of two and retired before the age of 11 years.

-When a dog is matched with a person with blindness or a vision impairment, the new team undergo intensive training together to consolidate the relationship.
-This teaches the person with blindness or a vision impairment how to understand and work with their individual dog, and provides a chance for the dog to begin to develop a strong bond with their new handler.
+When a dog is matched with a person with blindness or low vision, the new team undergo intensive training together to consolidate the relationship.
+This teaches the person with blindness or low vision how to understand and work with their individual dog, and provides a chance for the dog to begin to develop a strong bond with their new handler.

-When matching a Guide Dog to a person with blindness or a vision impairment, the needs and characteristics of the person are taken into account, along with the personality of the dog.
+When matching a Guide Dog to a person with blindness or low vision, the needs and characteristics of the person are taken into account, along with the personality of the dog.